We’ve all been tempted to use public Wi-Fi: it’s free, saves on your data allowance, and is always helpful in speeding up loading times.

 The core concern with public Wi-Fi is the lack of encryption.
 The aforementioned VPNs scramble your personal information so without the correct decryption key, it can’t be read (in most cases, anyway).
 If you regularly use hotspots, using a VPN is essential.

 The vast majority of us use public Wi-Fi, but we need to be more careful about it, and VPNs are central to the arsenal of the security-conscious.
+It’s also a good idea to prevent your devices from auto-connecting to open Wi-Fi networks.

 Explore more about: Wireless Security.